- Departments G - Z

 At the McLean County Health Department we strive to accommodate your busy schedule and minimize your wait time.
 Adult immunization appointments can be made by calling (309) 888-5435.
-Appointments are available during the following times:

 The health department accepts private health insurance, Medicaid/Medicare, and private-pay for both adults and children to continue protecting citizens from vaccine-preventable illnesses.